 He was the 43rd Heavies skipper and undertook the role with the same gusto, stupidity, integrity and commitment he lived his life.

-The Williams family have been very much a part of the Richmond fabric since Phil first joined the club in 1972.
+The Williams family have been very much a part of the Richmond fabric since his father, Phil first joined the club in 1972.
 Born in Chichester, Ian went to Sherborne School and played mini rugby at Havant RFC and youth rugby at London Welsh before joining the Richmond Under 21s.

 Stewart ‘Bosher’ Barlow died after a long battle with cancer aged 43 in April 2018.
+Stewart was a devoted husband to Charlotte and father to baby Samuel.

-He joined Richmond in the mid-1990s, a talented open-side flanker whose fearless big tackling style soon earned him his nickname.
+Stewart joined Richmond in the mid-1990s, a talented open-side flanker whose fearless big tackling style soon earned him his nickname.
 He became an invaluable part of the Development squad and when Richmond turned professional in the late 90s, in recognition of his quality as a player, he was integrated into the professional squad.